tdbeard/Primates_SLOSS/data_v2/README_data.txt

 ***********************************
 PLEASE NOTE - original data contained variables of interest (e.g. functional traits and sampling measures) which were not used in this study.
 However, this additional information was not yet standardised or validated.
-This will (hopefully) be done at a future date and released as an official database.
+This will be done at a future date and released as an official database.
 If you made use of the original data, PLEASE VALIDATE THE DATA WITH THE SOURCE LITERATURE!
 ************************************